microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 ---------------------------------------

-Data Ingestion is the process by which Microshare can help you migrate data from various other sources and store them in the Microshare Data Lake.
+Data Ingestion is the process by which Microshare® can help you migrate data from various other sources and store them in the Microshare Data Lake.
 This is most applicable to take the data from your sensors and display them on your dashboard/ App.

 ## 2. New Process

 ---------------------------------------

-Microshare used to automate this process through the use of Robots but have sense developed programs to gather and unpack data more efficiently through the Device Clusters.
-You can learn a lot more about how Microshare used to ingest and format data in the [Data Ingestion by Robots](/docs/2/technical/microshare-platform-advanced/data-ingestion-by-robots/) and the [Data Formatting by Robots](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots/) pages.
+Microshare® used to automate this process through the use of Robots but have sense developed programs to gather and unpack data more efficiently through the Device Clusters.
+You can learn a lot more about how Microshare® used to ingest and format data in the [Data Ingestion by Robots](/docs/2/technical/microshare-platform-advanced/data-ingestion-by-robots/) and the [Data Formatting by Robots](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots/) pages.